jtulak/huefri/README.md

 [pytradfri](https://github.com/ggravlingen/pytradfri) readme.
 (This is a temporary hotfix after IKEA and pytradfri changed API.
 Proper changes coming.)

+To find out the IDs of tradfri lights, which are changing after every restart of the Tradfri gateway, you can use `identify.py` script.
+This script will blink every light few times and print out the ID of currently blinking light into the console.

 ## Use as a library
 You can use this project as library too:
 ~~~~